borntofrappe/the-nature-of-code/README.md

 `k` describes a constant to describe how elastic is the spring.
 It scales the vector describing the displacement to have a stronger or weaker force.

-`x` describes the displacement from the spring's rest length.
+`x` describes the displacement from the spring"s rest length.

 A spring tends to a state of equilibrium, described by the rest length.
 As the bob stretches the arm, the displacement causes an opposite force toward the original length.